amazon-braket/amazon-braket-pennylane-plugin-python/README.md

 ## Features

-* Provides two devices to be used with PennyLane: `braket.aws` for running on the Braket service, and `braket.local` for running on Braket's local simulator.
+* Provides two devices to be used with PennyLane: `braket.awsqubit` for running on the Braket service, and `braket.localqubit` for running on Braket's local simulator.

 * Both devices support most core qubit PennyLane operations.